masakazu-kojo/freemarket_sample_32b/README.md

 - belongs_to :user
 - belongs_to :brand, optional: true
 - belongs_to :category
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_many :favorites
+- has_many :favorites, dependent: :destroy
 - has_many :tradings
 - has_many :purchaseds